Pozole Rojo (Red Posole Recipe)

 - Use an immersion blender to puree the vegetables, chiles, and broth into a thick sauce.

-- Stir in lime juice.
+- Add the hominy and shredded pork.
+Stir in lime juice.
 Salt and pepper to taste.

-Get the Full (Printable) Red Posole Recipe with Pork Below
+Get the Full Printable Pozole Rojo (Red Posole Recipe with Pork) Below.
+Enjoy!

-Yes.
-You can refrigerate up to 5 days, and the flavor will improve with time.
-You can freeze up to 3 months.
+You can store these leftovers in the fridge for up to 5 days, and the flavor will improve with time.
+You can keep this dish in the freezer for up to 3 months.
+This Mexican soup is great to make in a large pot and store for later.

 The main ingredients of Red Posole are hominy, pork, garlic, and chiles.

-The flavor comes from the union of the chiles, pork, onions, garlic and the toppings of radishes, cilantro avocado, and tortilla chips.
-It tastes rich and heavy, yet the fresh toppings lighten the flavor.
+The flavor comes from the union of chiles, pork, onions, and garlic, plus the toppings of radishes, cilantro avocado, and tortilla chips.
+It tastes rich and heavy, yet the fresh toppings lighten the flavor and add irresistible contrast.

 - Paleo Chicken Chili Verde